Adventures in Indonesia

 We left the desert and made our way to Sedona, Arizona.
 So beautiful and actually looked at houses there, however the many spiritual vortexes (or vortices) in the area tend to make the real estate a bit pricey.
 Plus we wondered how well we would fit in over time.
 Just doesn’t seem like Gary’s thing. 😉

 The weather was a bit chilly and very few people this time of year in Sedona.
 Dead Horse Ranch State Park was a great campground.
-A little bit of Christmas cheer with lights strung in our campsite:)

 The beginning of December we longed for a little warmer weather so we made our way to Lost Dutchman State Park, not far from Scottsdale, Arizona, the Northeastern part of Phoenix.
 The state parks in Arizona have been such a treat.
-Nice campsites and most have electricity and water.

 Not only was the weather nice but the scenery was gorgeous – just don’t walk barefoot anytime!